will-wads/w4-AI4EO/README.md

+# About
+This repository goes over some techniques for unsupervised classification between two categories.
+In this case differentiating between sea ice and lead.
+A lead refers to a large crack in sea ice, which creates an opening/exposes sea water underneath, these are vital for the creation of more sea ice, so their observations are crucial.

 ## Introduction to Unsupervised Learning Methods
 # Introduction to K-means Clustering
 K-means clustering is a type of unsupervised learning algorithm used for partitioning a dataset into a set of k groups (or clusters), where k represents the number of groups pre-specified by the analyst.
 It classifies the data points based on the similarity of the features of the data {cite}macqueen1967some.
 The basic idea is to define k centroids, one for each cluster, and then assign each data point to the nearest centroid, while keeping the centroids as small as possible.